FederatedLearningAalto/FederatedLearningAalto.github.io/paperreview.md

 # Paper Review

 The 2025 edition of the course CS-E4740 includes the option to complete a paper review instead (or on top) of the regular assignments.
+Completing a review will deepen your understanding of federated learning and improve your critical analysis skills.
 Below is a curated list of research papers for students to choose from.
 These papers focus on federated learning, covering foundational concepts, advanced techniques, and real-world applications.
-The goal of the review is to deepen your understanding of federated learning and improve your critical analysis skills.
+The main focus of your review should be how the methods presented in the paper relate to the theoretical concepts and algorithms covered in our course.

 ## Instructions
 1. **Choose a Paper:** Select a paper from the list below or propose one (with instructor approval).